HannePruefer/Unsupervised_ML_clustering-Data/README.md

 This is the [notebook] containing the clustering

-[Here] is also a presentation on the project
+[Here](https://github.com/HannePruefer/Unsupervised_ML_clustering-Data/blob/main/Moosic%20Playlists.pdf) is also a presentation on the project

-## Authors
+## Co-Authors
 - [Tilman Vogel](https://github.com/tvogel)
 - Sebastian Foth
-- Hanne Prüfer